Home/Editorial Guides/Mardi Gras 2026 in New Orleans: Fat Tuesday Dates, Best Areas, and First-Timer Strategy

 A realistic 3-day or 4-day trip plan

-Because Mardi Gras 2026 overlaps with Presidents' Day weekend, many travelers will look at a long weekend format.
-Here are two realistic ways to plan without inventing unpublished schedules.
+Because Mardi Gras 2026 overlaps with Presidents' Day weekend, many travelers will prefer a long-weekend format.
+Here are two ways to plan without inventing unpublished schedules.

 Option 1: A 3-day first-timer trip